“Shame on you!”

 Once you’ve let any emotions out, it is now time to let the outside in – by that, I mean gaze at yourself in the mirror.
 Look into your eyes and think of something sincerely loving and caring to say such as “I love you,” “I accept you,” “You are worthy,” “You are beautiful.”
 You can spend anywhere from three to ten minutes doing this.

 When you are finished, genuinely smile at yourself in the mirror.
 Notice whether your face looks different or not.
 Interestingly, mirror work has the tendency to soften the face or slightly changing its appearance.
 I also like to finish by cradling myself in a hug, and I encourage you to as well.
+For more guidance on how to do this practice, see our mirror work article.

 2. Release tension from your body